Petre-Gabriel/greenlight/docs.md

 if(!isOnline)
 ```

-So, you can pass a variable that is `null` but it will take it as a true value.
-So, based on what you want to achieve it is good to keep in mind that it doesn't treat it as a boolean only.
+So, you can pass a variable that is `null` but it will also take it as a false value.
+So, based on what you want to achieve it is good to keep in mind that it doesn't only check if it's true or false.

 # gl-hook